OpenSKOS/OpenSKOS/application/configs/readme.txt

 options.authorisation = ""

-When set e.g.to "OpenSkos2\Custom\Authorisation" then the instance administrator must provide its  institution authorisation procedures in /Library/OpenSkos2/Custom/Authorisation class which must implement shared Authorisation interface.
+When set e.g.to "Custom\Authorisation" then the instance administrator must provide its  institution authorisation procedures in /Library/OpenSkos2/Custom/Authorisation class which must implement shared Authorisation interface.